wp-plugins/woocommerce-direct-checkout/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 You can skip shopping cart page and implement add to cart button redirect to checkout page or you can redirect to other existing page.
-This can lead to an immediate increase in sales.

 == Description ==